csiebler/storagegrid-examples/README.md

 ## Examples
 * S3 via Ruby (AWS SDK for Ruby Version 2)
 * S3 via Java (AWS SDK for Java)

-* ...
+More will follow!

 ## Compatibility
-All shown examples are compatible with the most recent version of StorageGRID Webscale 10.0.
+All shown examples are compatible with StorageGRID Webscale 10.1 Beta RC2.
+For older versions, please switch to the different branches.

 ## Notes
 This is not an official NetApp repository.
 NetApp Inc. is not affiliated with the posted examples in any way.